 Unfortunately the millet hulls don’t grip together like buckwheat hulls do and thus the pillow doesn’t keep its shape very well.
 The divot containing my head slowly sunk to the mattress, causing my neck to bend downward at an unnatural angle.

 I added more millet, thinking it’d offer better support.
 Although the loft (height) was now correct, it wasn’t as comfortable.
 Being so full, it no longer conformed to the shape of my head.
 The hulls would move away only so far as the fabric case would allow.
 Once the hulls’ movement was restricted, the pillow became so firm that it felt like a bag of sand.

 Millet hulls are much smaller than buckwheat and don’t offer the same breathability.
 There’s much more space between the buckwheat hulls for air to circulate, which helps to keep it cool all night.
 No flipping the pillow to the cool side in the middle of the night!

-After a few weeks, I ended up going back to my trusty Hullo, but I didn’t abandon my millet hull pillow.
+After a few weeks, I ended up going back to my trusty buckwheat pillow, but I didn’t abandon my millet hull pillow.
 It’s still in my bed.
-It’s great for reading-I put it on top of my buckwheat pillow for a soft boost to my favorite sleeping pillow.
+It’s great for reading-I put it on top of my buckwheat pillow for a soft squishy boost to my favorite sleeping pillow.
 I have always liked sleeping with a second pillow under my arm so my millet hull pillow has replaced a tired old down one by my side.

 Millet Hull Pillow Advantages: